 The Bellingcat website is best known for identifying the two key suspects in the Novichok poisoning of Sergei Skripal in Salisbury in 2018.
 Using his basic knowledge of computer programming, Waters was able to get around Strava’s security settings.

-His laptop screen then filled with names and faces of people — thought to be SAS operators— who run along the same route.
+His laptop screen then filled with people’s names and faces — thought to be SAS operators— who run along the same route.

-Waters concluded: “It shows how social media is an incredibly powerful monitoring tool and it can be used by anyone to access personal information.”
+Waters concluded: “It shows how social media is a potent monitoring tool, and anyone can use it to access personal information.”

 They affirmed: “We’ve long had a suite of privacy tools that give members control over what they share.
 In the last two years, we’ve improved these self-service features to make them even simpler and more transparent.
 We encourage members of the armed forces around the world who use Strava to follow the policies of their military branch.”